Dublin to Giant’s Causeway tour

 - Entrance to the Giants Causeway Visitor Center.

-- Please arrive 15 minutes prior to departure at Dublin Visitor Centre, 118 Grafton Street, Dublin 2.
+- Please arrive 15 minutes prior to departure at the Molly Malone Statue, Suffolk Street View on map.

-- We try to keep to the route but weather conditions and circumstances can changes and alter the route.
+- We try to keep to the route but weather conditions and circumstances can change and alter the route.

 - Please be sure to bring appropriate clothing including walking shoes and rain gear.

-- Subject to delays beyond Gray Line Ireland's control, we strive to keep itinerary times.
+- Subject to delays beyond our control, we strive to keep itinerary times.

 Welcome to our Dublin to Giant's Causeway Tour.
 The award winning causeway coast is known as “Northern Ireland’s most popular attraction”.
 It is a unique combination of breath taking scenic drives along the cliffs, epic landscapes and coastal views, history and culture.